|

 play has become a favourite scene study vehicle in acting classes and

-in regional, high school, college, and community theatre
+workshops and has been performed in regional, high school, college,

 Cast: 2 female, 1 male